I-NERGY/DeepTSF/README.md

 ### Parameters of the pipeline

-#DONE change to from_database
 * ```from_database``` (default false), whether to read the dataset from the database (mongodb in our case), or from other sources.
 If this is true, it overrides all other options (series_csv, series_uri)

-#DONE change to database_name
 * ```database_name``` (rdn_load_data), which database file to read

-#DONE change default to None
 * ```series_uri``` (default None), the uri of the online time series file to use.
 If series_uri is not None, and from_database is false, then this is the time series DeepTSF will use.

 * ```series_csv``` (mandatory if series_uri is None and from_database is false), the path to the local time series file to use.
 If series_uri has a non-default value, or if from_database is true, then series_csv has no effect.